 Through this virtual tapestry, I invite you to follow The Warmi Project where you will find common threads around:

-- Being inspired by the Warmis, finding my direction and turning outward to empower others.
+Being inspired by the Warmis, finding my direction and turning outward to provide tools to empower others.

-- Training and experiencing race athletics as a positive female role model.
+Training and experiencing race athletics as a woman.

 Looking forward to starting this journey together!